 Sometimes, your moving timeline doesn’t line up perfectly.
 You might need to leave your old home before your new one is ready, which is where storage comes in.
 Most long-distance movers offer secure moving and storage solutions for this exact situation.
 You can choose short-term storage for a few days or weeks, or long-term options if you need more time.
 Your belongings are kept in a secure, often climate-controlled facility until you’re ready for delivery.
 Just be sure to ask about the cost upfront.
 Some companies charge a daily storage fee, which can sometimes be called a “delayed delivery fee,” so it’s important to understand how you’ll be billed.

-The Best Cross-Country Moving and Storage Companies
+Our Picks for the Best Cross-Country Moving Companies

 Finding the right moving company can feel like a huge task, but it all comes down to finding a team that matches your needs, budget, and timeline.
 There are many great options out there, each with its own strengths.
 Some are known for their massive networks, while others focus on providing incredible value.
 To help you get started, I’ve put together a list of some of the most reliable and well-regarded companies that handle cross-country moves and storage.
 This will give you a solid starting point for your research so you can find the perfect partner for your big move.